 This section presents the simulation and empirical results with various bandwidth.
 For the simulation, we consider the fixed (small) smoothing bandwidth $h=\{0.1, 1\}$ and the plug-in bandwidth from \cite{KaplanSun17}.
 For the empirical example, we consider the set of fixed bandwidth $h=\{0.01, 0.1\}$ and the plug-in bandwidth.
 We report the minimum, maximum, and mean value of the plug-in bandwidth.

 \citet{KaplanSun17} has shown that their plug-in bandwidth is MSE-optimal for estimation in their setting.
-We use \citeposs{KaplanSun17} plug-in bandwidth as a suggestive upper bound for our fixed bandwidth. \citet{KaplanSun17} also note that using small smoothing bandwidth results in the estimates being similar to the unsmoothed estimator from \cite{ChernozhukovHansen06}.
-Compared to the unsmoothed method, one of the main advantages of the smoothing method is to improve the computation time, which makes the simulations of large number of replications feasible.
+We use \citeposs{KaplanSun17} plug-in bandwidth as a suggestive upper bound for our fixed bandwidth. \citet{KaplanSun17} also note that using a small smoothing bandwidth yields estimates similar to those of the unsmoothed estimator in \cite{ChernozhukovHansen06}.
+Compared to the unsmoothed method, one of the main advantages of the smoothing method is to reduce the computation time, making simulations with a large number of replications feasible.

-\cref{tab:sim:DGP:all,tab:emp:bs:allh} illustrate that the simulation and empirical example estimation results are not very sensitive to smoothing bandwidth used, especially when there is little smoothing.
+\cref{tab:sim:DGP:all,tab:emp:bs:allh} illustrate that the simulation and empirical example estimation results are not very sensitive to the smoothing bandwidth used, especially when there is little smoothing.